 When should you see a physiotherapist?

 Ideally, the sooner the better!
 The best time to see a physiotherapist is as soon as something begins to impact you negatively – either pain or through the inability to do things you’d like to do to the level you’d like to do them.
 Early intervention also allows proper diagnosis, advice and education, and implementation of a treatment plan to combat your symptoms and get you back to normal as soon as possible.

-If you’d like to chat to one of our expert shoulder physios, please don’t hesitate call us on 8490 0777 email us at firstname.lastname@example.org
+If you’d like to chat with one of our expert shoulder physios, please don’t hesitate to call us on 8490 0777 or email us at firstname.lastname@example.org

 If you’re ready to start your journey to improved shoulder function and reduced pain, you can book online here.